-Use the Nav tweaks in the Footer section of the Style Editor to adjust the links' color and font.
+Use the Nav tweaks in the Footer section of Site Styles to adjust the links' color and font.

-Use the Category Navigation section of the Style Editor to add and style category navigations at the top of Blog Pages and Products Pages.
+Use the Category Navigation section of Site Styles to add and style category navigations at the top of Blog Pages and Products Pages.